zzwx/gamutmask/README.md

 $ gamutmask -once
 ```

-To delete all output images before processing:
+To run recursively:
 ```
-$ gamutmask -fresh
+$ gamutmask -recursive
 ```

 To modify output folder by passing ``-output`` parameter: